-Upper motor neurones make up one half of the body’s somatic nervous system – the other half being made of lower motor neurones.
-Both can be damaged in various ways and both have distinct clinical presentations.
-In this article, we will consider the definition, function and clinical significance of the upper motor neurones.
+Upper motor neurones make up half of the body’s somatic nervous system – the other half being made of lower motor neurones.
+Damage to either leads to distinct clinical presentations, allowing the clinician to anatomically pinpoint the location of the damage.
+In this article, we will consider the definition, function, and clinical significance of the upper motor neurones.

 Introduction to UMNs

-Despite this, the general definition of an UMN is a neuron whose cell body originates in the cerebral cortex or brainstem and terminates within the brainstem or spinal cord.
-Therefore neurons which give rise to the various descending motor tracts are all UMNs.
-In addition, neurons which input to the nuclei of the extrapyramidal tracts (such as the rubrospinal tract) are also UMNs.
+An upper motor neurone (UMN) is is a neurone whose cell body originates in the cerebral cortex or brainstem and terminates within the brainstem or spinal cord.
+Therefore neurones that give rise to the various descending motor tracts are all UMNs.
+In addition, neurones that synapse onto the nuclei of the extrapyramidal tracts (such as the rubrospinal tract) are also UMNs.

-Within clinical practice, the term UMN is typically used to describe descending motor neurons within the corticospinal and corticobulbar tracts, which arise from the pre-central gyrus and terminate in the ventral horn of the spinal cord and motor nuclei of cranial nerves respectively.
+Within the clinical practice, the term UMN is typically used to describe descending motor neurones within the corticospinal and corticobulbar tracts.
+These arise from the pre-central gyrus and terminate in the ventral horn of the spinal cord and motor nuclei of cranial nerves, respectively.

-If there is an UMN there must be a lower motor neuron (LMN).
+If there is an UMN there must be a lower motor neurone (LMN).
 You can find out more about LMNs here.

 In essence, a UMN will synapse with an LMN, which will synapse onto a muscle (for example).
 All UMNs exert their effects via LMNs, which may be one singular LMN or several LMNs.
 In reality, the system is more complicated, with several interneurones acting on both UMNs and LMNs, but the concept is the same.
 The neurotransmitter typically involved in the transmission from upper to lower motor neurones is glutamate.

 This section will focus on the UMNs in the context of the corticospinal and corticobulbar tracts.
-Both tracts originate within the pre-central gyrus, also known as M1.
+Both tracts originate within the pre-central gyrus, also known as M1 (primary motor cortex).

 The function of the UMN can be thought of as similar to that of the corticospinal tract i.e. to facilitate voluntary movement.
-To be more specific, one cortical motor neuron is responsible for activating a group of muscles at different times in order to facilitate a certain movement.
+To be more specific, one cortical motor neurone can for example, activate a group of muscles at different times in order to facilitate a certain movement.

 Further information on the descending tracts can be found here.

-- Hypertonia – UMNs are believed to have a modulatory role in governing muscle tone through what is known as descending inhibition, althought this is not fully understood.
-It is thought that UMNs regulate inhibitory interneurons and their effect on alpha and gamma motor neurons.
-Loss of UMN input, and thus descending inhibition, means firing of alpha and gamma motor neurons is favoured, causing hypertonia.
-Furthermore, damage to cortical inputs to other descending tract nuclei, especially the medullary reticulospinal tract, known to inhibit spinal reflexes, may also be implicated.
+- Hypertonia – UMNs exert a modulatory role in governing muscle tone through what is known as descending inhibition.
+It is thought that UMNs regulate inhibitory interneurons and their effect on alpha and gamma motor neurones.
+Loss of UMN input, and thus descending inhibition, means firing of alpha and gamma motor neurones increases, causing hypertonia.

-- Hyperreflexia – Descending inhibition from the UMNs also regulates the extent to which the myotatic stretch reflex is elicited.
-Therefore, loss of the UMN causes brisk reflexes.
+- Hyperreflexia – Descending inhibition from the UMNs also regulates the extent to which the stretch reflex is elicited.
+Therefore, loss of the UMN activity causes brisk reflexes.

-- Spasticity – This describes the phenomenon where a muscle is tight and stiff on passive movement in a velocity dependent manner.
-In spasticity, the amount of resistance is directly proportional to the speed of passive movement.
-For example, on rapid passive movement of a limb there will be a point where the muscle becomes suddenly resistant to further stretch.
-Furthermore, a ‘clasp knife reflex’ may also be present.
-This phenomenon describes how following a sudden increase in resistance there is a swift decrease in tone of a muscle, allowing the muscle to easily be stretched.
+- Spasticity – This describes an increase in the muscle tone on passive movement in a velocity-dependent manner.
+The amount of resistance felt during the examination is directly proportional to the speed of passive movement.
+Hence, the faster the muscle is streteched or moved, the greater the resistance to the stretch is felt.
+In simple terms, on rapid passive movement of a limb, there will be a point where the muscle becomes suddenly resistant to further stretch.

-- Positive Babinski sign – The Babinski test is a fundamental component of a neurological examination used to assess UMNs.
-The clinician will stroke a blunt object along the lateral border of the plantar surface of the foot.
-A normal response is flexion of the large toe and adduction of the other toes – this a negative Babinski sign.
-However, in patients who have an UMN syndrome an abnormal planar reflex is elicited whereby the large toe extends and there is abduction of the other toes – this is a positive Babinski sign.
+- Positive Babinski sign – The Babinski test is a fundamental component of a neurological examination.
+The clinician firmly strokes a blunt object along the lateral border of the plantar surface of the foot.
+A normal response is flexion of the large toe and adduction of the other toes.
+This is a negative Babinski sign.
+However, in patients who have an UMN lesion an abnormal plantar reflex is elicited.
+This is the large toe extends and there is abduction of the other toes.
+This is a positive Babinski sign.
 In infants below the age of two, a positive Babinski sign is normal.
-This is because the corticospinal tracts are not yet fully developed.
+This is because the corticospinal tracts are not fully developed yet.

-- Clonus – this is a series of contractions which occur in a muscle when it is suddenly stretched and held in that position.
-This is thought to arise due to an exaggerated stretch reflex.
+- Clonus – this is a series of contractions that occur in a muscle when it is suddenly stretched and held in that position.
+This likley arises via a reduced descending inhibition, which leads to an exaggerated stretch reflex.

-Long term disuse of a muscle due to paralysis may cause disuse atrophy.
-It is also important to note that although hypertonia and hyperreflexia are long term consequences of UMN damage, there is often an initial hypotonia and hyporeflexia immediately following damage.
-This is often seen in strokes of the cerebral cortex or within the internal capsule and occurs contralateral to the side of the lesion.
+Long-term disuse of a muscle due to paralysis may cause disuse atrophy.
+It is also important to note that although hypertonia and hyperreflexia are long-term consequences of UMN damage, there is often initial hypotonia and hyporeflexia, immediately following the damage.

 Clinical Relevance – Stroke

 A stroke, or cerebrovascular event, is a clinical syndrome involving a sudden loss of brain function caused by disruption of the blood supply to the brain.
-A stroke and a transient ischaemic attack (TIA) differ in that the disturbances last 24 hours or less and resolve completely in a TIA.
-In a stroke the disturbances persist or result in death.
+A stroke and a transient ischaemic attack (TIA) differ in duration.
+In TIA, the neurological disturbances last less than 24 hours and resolve completely in a TIA.
+In a stroke, the disturbances persist or even result in death.
 You can read more about strokes here.

 - Poor diet